Introduction

 Time and resource intensity

-This investment may strain teams with limited resources or tight deadlines.
+These activities can put a strain on teams with limited capacity or tight deadlines.

 Risk of outdated information

-• New risks or issues could be overlooked.
+- New risks or issues may not be recognised.

 Overreliance on RAID analysis

-• Reduced flexibility in responding to unforeseen circumstances.
+- Reduced agility and flexibility in responding to unexpected events or changes.

 Real-world applications of RAID